Yandex Cloud

 How do I get started with Managed Service for PostgreSQL?How do I get started with Managed Service for PostgreSQL?

-Managed Service for PostgreSQL is available to any registered Yandex Cloud user.
+Managed Service for PostgreSQL is available to all registered Yandex Cloud users.

-To create a database cluster in Managed Service for PostgreSQL, you need to define its parameters:
+To create a database cluster in Managed Service for PostgreSQL, you need to define its settings:

 • Network your cluster will be connected to.